ProsperasTeam/sdk-dist/README.md

 ### Returns:
 Score JSON including the following fields:
--	ReferenceID (integer):  The unique reference ID for this scoring collection.
+-	ReferenceID (number):  The unique reference ID for this scoring collection.
 -	Score (integer):  Relative risk score for the metadata collected on the particular device.
 E.g., 602.
 -	Probability (decimal):  Decimal representing the relative probability that this user will default.
 Expressed with 4 decimal places.
 For example, 0.0532 reflects a relative 5.32% chance that the consumer will default.
 # Full Integration